pmkruyen/dearscholar/readme.md

 ## Interested in using DearScholar in your academic research project?
 * Contact the main author (p.m.kruyen@fm.ru.nl) for credentials (username and password); download the app on the App Store or Google Play (see the links below); take your time to test the app; send us feedback, and discuss with us how to implement DearScholar in your project :rocket:.

-* Currently, the offical version of DearScholar stores research data on a secure server in the Netherlands only.
+* Currently, the offical deployed version of DearScholar stores research data on a secure server in the Netherlands only.
 If you want to use your own server, contact the main author to discuss how to make this possible.

 ## Interested in contributing to DearScholar?
 Super cool.
 Please contact the main author to discuss issues and possibilities.
 DearScholar uses [BrowserStack](https://www.browserstack.com/) for (automatic) testing (sponsored open-source subscription).